 Temperature of Shimla

-Below is a month by month breakdown of how temperature in Shimla trends.
+Below is a month by month breakdown of how the temperature in Shimla trends.

 Shimla in January